nbogie/express-notes/exercise-post-quotes.md

 **Objective:** change a quote API server to allow POSTs of new quotes.

-The route should be /quotes and the method should be POST.
+The route should be `/quotes` and the HTTP method should be POST.

-You can use the [official documentation on req.body](https://expressjs.com/en/api.html#req.body) to help you with this.

 Note: You should use [OUR starting project](TODO), NOT your own existing quote server.
 This is because our project has an html form for creating new quotes.

+You can use the [official documentation on req.body](https://expressjs.com/en/api.html#req.body) to help you with this.